google/WebFundamentals/src/site/monetization/ad-monetization/include-ads.markdown

 description: "Follow the steps in this guide to learn how to include ads in your site.
 Create an AdSense account, create ad units, place the units in your site, configure payment settings, and get paid."
 introduction: "Follow the steps in this guide to learn how to include ads in your site.
 Create an AdSense account, create ad units, place the units in your site, configure payment settings, and get paid."
 article:
-  written_on: 2014-07-17
+  written_on: 2014-07-28
-  updated_on: 2014-07-17
+  updated_on: 2014-07-28
   order: 2
 id: include-ads
 collection: ad-monetization
 key-takeaways:
   tldr:
     - To create an AdSense account, you must be 18, have a Google Account, and address.
-    - Your website must be live before submitting an application, and the website content must comply with Adsense policies.
+    - Your website must be live before submitting an application, and the website content must comply with AdSense policies.
     - Create responsive ad units to ensure that your ads fit, no matter what device a user views them on.
     - Verify payment settings and wait for the money to start rolling in.
 notes:
   crawler:
-    - Make sure you're not blocking the AdSense crawler from accessing your site (see <a href="https://support.google.com/adsense/answer/10532?hl=en">this help topic</a>).
+    - Make sure you're not blocking the AdSense crawler from accessing your site (see <a href="https://support.google.com/adsense/answer/10532">this help topic</a>).
   body:
     - Paste all ad code within the body tag; otherwise the ads won't work.
   smarttag: